oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

   mapGeomToPrim.insert(std::make_pair(geomID, mpTable));
 ```

 The other `Geometry` derivative objects are highly similar.
-Albeit, the may use different primitive types.
+Albeit, the may use different primitive types (e.g. Quad vs Triangle)

-- Note that the `Sphere` object uses an Embree defined Sphere primative as opposed to defining many vertices manually to approximate a sphere.
+- Note that the `Sphere` object uses an Embree defined Sphere primitive as opposed to defining many vertices manually to approximate a sphere.
 - The Cornell scene also configures a light and camera associated with it.
 The camera view is oriented based on field of view, look at direction, up direction, width and height in pixels.

 ```